CollabChronicles/collaborative-chronicles/README.md

 07-09-2025
 - Cleaned up profile page
-- Fixed issues with Lore and Story links
+- Fixed a whole lot of issues with Lore and Story links